 In the case of integrated systems such as the FRITZ!Box, the highest possible throughput when accessing a USB storage device is lower than that of Windows computers, for example.
 This is due to its architecture and is influenced by

 - software or communications protocols (SMB, FTP, USB remote connection) being used.

 - architecture of and file system on the USB storage device (NTFS, FAT/FAT32, ext2/ext3/ext4).

 Note:NTFS is a file system from Microsoft that was specially developed for use with Windows operating systems.
 The implementation of NTFS support by the Linux-based FRITZ!OS is technically sophisticated, which means that access via NTFS is slower than with other file systems.

 - the use of encryption techniques (FTPS, FTP over SSL/TLS).

 - transmission medium (wireless LAN, LAN) being used.

 - FRITZ!Box functions currently in use and the FRITZ!OS being used.

-Depending on these factors, throughput rates of up to 95 MB/s (FAT32, FTP) and 30 MB/s (NTFS, SMB) are possible.
-However, the write speed is often significantly slower than the read speed.
+Depending on these factors, throughput rates of up to 95 MB/s (FAT32, FTP) and 35 MB/s (NTFS, SMB) are possible.
+However, the write speed is normally significantly slower than the read speed.

-If possible, we will implement optimizations in future FRITZ!OS versions that increase the throughput.
+If possible, we will optimize future FRITZ!OS versions so that the throughput is increased.